projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-virtio-devices.rst

 DM APIs
 =======

-The DM APIs are exported by DM, and they should be used when configuring BE device drivers on ACRN.
+The DM APIs are exported by DM, and they should be used when implementing BE device drivers on ACRN.

 .. doxygenfunction:: paddr_guest2host